Signalling (economics): Brands

 The development of brand capital is an important strategy firms use to signal quality and reliability to consumers.
 Waldfogel and Chen (2006) studied the impact of retailers providing information on internet retail sites to the importance of branding as a signalling mechanism.
 Their study used web visits to branded vendors, unbranded vendors and third party sites which took data and collated it for consumers labelled information intermediaries.
 The paper did not directly measure the outcome on consumer spending because it did not include actual consumer expenditure on branded or unbranded products.
 It further acknowledged there is the potential consumer spending deviates from visiting behaviour.
 Nonetheless, it found using information intermediaries increases the number of consumer visits to unbranded vendors while it also depresses visits to branded vendors.
 The authors concluded by observing that while branding is a market concentrating mechanism, the internet has the potential to result in reducing market concentration as information provision undermines the effectiveness of brand spending.
 The extent of its effectiveness depends on the ease and cost effectiveness by which information can be provided.

+In many markets, certifications and third-party endorsements can act as additional elements within a signaling system, shaping the perceived credibility of brand-related claims for consumers and other stakeholders.

 Altruism and Signalling

 Various studies and experiments have analysed signalling in the context of altruism.
 Historically, due to the nature of small communities, cooperation was particularly important to ensure human flourishing.
 Signalling altruism is critical in human societies because altruism is a method of signalling willingness to cooperate.
-Studies indicate that altruism boosts an individual’s reputation in the community, which in turn enables the individual to reap greater benefits from reputation including increased assistance if they are in need.
+Studies indicate that altruism boosts an individual's reputation in the community, which in turn enables the individual to reap greater benefits from reputation including increased assistance if they are in need.
 There is often difficulty in distinguishing between pure altruists who do altruistic acts expecting no benefit to themselves whatsoever and impure altruists who do altruistic acts expecting some form of benefit.
 Pure altruists will be altruistic irrespective of whether there is anyone observing their conduct, whereas impure altruists will give where their altruism is observed and can be reciprocated.

 Laboratory experiments conducted by behavioural economists has found that pure altruism is relatively rare.
 A study conducted by Dana, Weber and Xi Kuang found that in dictator games, the level of proposing 5:5 distributions were much higher when proposers could not excuse their choice by reference to moral considerations.
 In games where voters were provided by the testers with a mitigating reason they could cite to the other person to explain their decision, 6:1 splits were much more common than fair 50:50 split.